URC26/auth_react/README.txt

 password: ILoveCoding1234!@

-Also this project includes the bug that was sent in a different file called bug.js
+Also this project includes the bug that was sent in a different file called bugFix.js:
+- to run this file you need to use: node bugFix